LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 <a href ="https://www.nexusmods.com/stardewvalley/users/5575844?tab=user+files">Lumina / Lumisteria</a> and <a href ="https://www.nexusmods.com/stardewvalley/users/48380238?tab=user+files">foggywizard</a>, for guidance on conversation topics stuff

-<a href ="https://www.nexusmods.com/stardewvalley/users/95265773?tab=user+files">max / skellady</a>, for information on Saloon schedules
+<a href ="https://www.nexusmods.com/stardewvalley/users/95265773?tab=user+files">max / skellady</a>, for information on Saloon schedules and being a beta tester

 <a href ="https://www.nexusmods.com/stardewvalley/users/120958053?tab=user+files">Elizabeth / violetlizabet</a>, for helping me figure out some conditions for conversation topics and fun with randomization